BSoD38/rsacrypt/README.md

 # rsacrypt
-An RSA encryption and decryption implementation in Node.js made for school
+An RSA encryption and decryption implementation in Node.js made for a school project

 # How to setup
 You need Node.js and npm to use this.
 This was tested using Node.js 16.4.0.